minosiants/youtube-extra/readme.md

 # youtube-extra
-Goal is to collect some extra useful functionality using youtube data api
+Goal is to implement some extra useful functionality using youtube data api

 ### Generate playlist videos html page
 Main goal is to be able to sort playlist videos by videos statistics data (views, likes, dislikes, comments)